 Exercise is necessary, regardless of age.
 It helps boost the immune system, encourages circulation, and fights inflammation and infections.
 However, it does not mean you have to go too hard at it lest you risk breaking your fragile bones.
 Find low-impact exercises that you enjoy, like walking, swimming, biking, or low-impact aerobics.

 Set achievable goals and aim to beat your records.
 You can then increase the intensity and frequency of physical activity the more your body gets used to exercising.
-Consider joining fitness groups or ask friends and family to join you to make exercising even more fun.
+Consider joining fitness groups, senior living communities or ask friends and family to join you to make exercising even more fun.

 Remember to check in with your health care professional on a safe activity level for you.
 Get good workout gear and shoes to be comfortable at all times.
 Also, you should stop exercising if you feel dizzy or out of breath.